At-Home Therapy Techniques: Simple Practices for Coping and Healing

 How to Practice Deep Breathing

-1. Find a comfortable position and close your eyes.
+1. Sit or lie down in a comfortable position and close your eyes.

 3. Hold your breath for a count of four.